Antari-yan/Introduction-Container/README.md

 The modularity and extensiblity of Kubernetes adds a high level of komplexity to maintenace and developement.
-With a 6 month livecycle it would be foolish to do things manually.
+With a 6 month lifecycle it would be foolish to do things manually.
 There are many tools like the [System Upgrade Controller](https://github.com/rancher/system-upgrade-controller) that help automatizing things, but they also add complexity and need to be maintained.